 For cool family activities you can do any time of year, check out 16 Free Activities to Keep the Kids Entertained All Year Round.

-Please let me know what you think of these Fun + Free Kid-Friendly Summer Activities, and be sure to share your favorite ways to spend summer with the kids!
+What do you think of these Fun + Free Kid-Friendly Summer Activities?
+What are some of your favorite ways to spend summer with your family?